Darkensan/D-Manager/README.md

 10 - D-Info    - Getinfo over the selected FS Node

+11 - D-Start   - Start Selected FS node

+12 - D-Stop    - Stop Selected FS node

-11 - D-Start   - Starts all installed FS nodes
+13 - D-Start All   - Starts all installed FS nodes

-12 - D-Stop    - Stops all installed FS nodes
+14 - D-Stop All    - Stops all installed FS nodes

-13- D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.
+15- D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.

 IMPORTANT NOTE: